 Alcohol is extremely flammable, and it is often used as an antiseptic in surgical preparation.
-Other flammable prepping agents include aerosol adhesives, DuraPrep, Tinctures, Merthiolate and degreasers such as acetone.
-Likewise, a number of surgical ointments can be a fuel source including petroleum jelly, paraffin, Aeroplast, etc. But, the risk of these prepping agents and surgical ointments can be minimized with proper preventative measures including:
+Other flammable prepping agents include aerosol adhesives, DuraPrep, Tinctures (benzoin with high levels of alcohol), numbing agents (ethyl chloride) ChloraPrep, Prevail-FX, Collodin, Merthiolate and degreasers (ethyl and acetone).
+Likewise, a number of surgical ointments can be a fuel source including petroleum jelly, paraffin, Aeroplast, etc. Again, the risk of these prepping agents and surgical ointments can be minimized with proper preventative measures including:

 - Allowing prepping solutions to dry before the introduction of any heat source such as an electrocautery device;

 - Closing open containers of flammable solutions and ointments;

 - Shaving the patient's skin to prevent prepping agents from pooling in hair;